In May I had the pleasure of speaking on a panel at a Grow with Hubspot event in Hong Kong.

 By understanding the buyer’s environment, we know how to reach them.
 It explains why some buyers invest their time and political capital to resolve the pain a solution addresses, while others accept the status quo.
 The other insights this particular conversation revealed relate to the buying process, telling us whether additional personas are involved in the decision and their impact.
 Had we been marketing to the Head of IT that sat on the project for two years, we could have closed the deal quicker.

 With so much technology available today and so much competitive noise, it can be hard for service providers to be on the right channels with the right content at the right time for the buyer.

-True, sales does have first-hand experience with the buyer and can readily tell you which influencers impact the decision.
-But keep two key factors in mind:
+It’s true, sales do have firsthand experience with the buyer and can readily tell you which influencers impact the decision, however, keep two key factors in mind:

 - Thanks to the internet nearly 70% of the B2B sales cycle (depending on your industry) happens before a buyer even contacts a sales rep.

 - Salespeople are not in the habit of thinking about patterns in buyer behavior.
 A good sales rep treats every account as unique, so the input they provide likely features something about the few deals they are pursuing at that moment.

 As the old saying goes, you need to get the information “straight from the horse’s mouth.”